woshilaiceshide/s-server/README.md

 # s-server
 Some Small Servers written in Scala, including a nio server and a small httpd, which also supports websocket(v13 only).

-It's targeted for small footprint when running, but with extensibility for mulit-threading when processing http requests's business.
+It's targeted for small footprint when running, with extensibility for mulit-threading when processing http requests' business.

 ## Features
 * small footprint when running.
 HOW SMALL?
 Try by yourself, and you'll get it!